IN PERSON: An Interview With Markus Bühler – Associate Director of Watch and Movement Assembly At IWC

 Complex movements require answers to complex questions, and having heard Physicist, Brian Cox talk about time and eternity, it was time to ask our own tough question of Markus.
 Yes, it’s silly, but one we as watch nerds need to ask… If you had to pick one watch, one that is sentimental to you or your career with IWC, what would that be?
 What’s that one piece that holds a special place in your heart?
 His answer, while sounding like a deferral to the question really sums up Markus Bühler, a lover of watches with a deep love of IWC.

 “This question I ask myself many times, but I cannot answer this question because every watch we produce, every watch we develop is one thing that has gone through my organisation and the watchmaker’s hands.
-When we think about the process and how we create watches, a Pilot Mark 20 is absolutely the same in my mind as a Perpetual Calendar – for me there is no difference between the different model types.
+When we think about the process and how we create watches, a Pilot Mark XX is absolutely the same in my mind as a Perpetual Calendar – for me there is no difference between the different model types.
 For me, every watch is something unique we produce.”

 The 2024 IWC Portugieser Perpetual Calendar in “Dune” colour – just as special as a Pilot Mark 20 in Markus’s mind.

-But there is one watch that is special, and this is the watch, or rather the two watches that are named after him – the IWC Big Pilot Markus Bühler.
+But there is one watch that is special, and this is the watch, or rather the two watches that are named after him – the IWC Big Pilot’s Watch Markus Bühler.
 The original ref.
 5003 was created back in 2003, during the Prix IFHH de l’Horlogerie for apprentice watchmakers in Switzerland.
 For this competition, Markus came up with a simple yet remarkable timepiece, and out of a total of 64 contestants, Markus’s design emerged victorious.
-IWC went on to produce 12 pieces as a limited edition which eventually went to market in 2008, and last year, IWC brought back the modern interpretation of the watch with the Big Pilot 43 Tourbillon Markus Bühler.
+IWC went on to produce 12 pieces as a limited edition which eventually went to market in 2008, and last year, IWC brought back the modern interpretation of the watch with the Big Pilot’s Watch 43 Tourbillon Markus Bühler.
 So, an interview with the man himself would not be complete without asking about this.
 His reaction was priceless as Markus was lost for word for a little bit – literally speechless!

 The original 2008 Big Pilot Markus Bühler.
 Image courtesy of IWC Archives